justinHume/web-components-site/source/get-started/api.markdown

 <a id="epub-isFixedLayout"></a>
 #### isFixedLayout
-Indicates if the _entire_ EPUB is fixed layout.
+Indicates if the _entire_ EPUB is [fixed layout](http://www.idpf.org/epub/fxl/#overview).

-This will only return true if the [fixed layout meta property]() is set.
-If the EPUB is mixed (contains both reflowable and fixed layout content documents), or entirely reflowable, this will return false.
+This will only return true if the [fixed layout meta properties](http://www.idpf.org/epub/fxl/#property-defs) are set.
+If the EPUB is mixed (contains both reflowable and fixed layout [content documents](http://www.idpf.org/epub/30/spec/epub30-contentdocs.html#sec-overview)), or entirely reflowable, this will return false.

 {% codeblock %}